uugengiven/man-bid/md/week01/intro_to_commandline.md

 ###	Powershell basics

 What is Powershell?
-It is Microsoft's version of Bash.
+It is Microsoft's command language and environment, similar to Bash in Linux.
 What is Bash?
-We'll cover that in two weeks...
+We'll cover that in two weeks.

 Powershell is a command environment that has a lot of built-in commands along with the ability to create your own commands.
 It comes with the ability to declare variables, create loops, use arrays, build functions, and more.
 This will let us create logic within our scripts.

 Shell languages (like Bash and Powershell) also allow you to take the output of one command and pipe (**|**) it to another command.
 In this way, you could have Powershell get a list of files and pipe it to a command that will copy each of those files to a new directory.
 Or delete the files.
-Or put their name into a text file.
+Or put their names into a text file.
 It depends on what you want to do.

 ###	Folders – navigating, creating, deleting